|Objective||Learning to compile, structure and document academic output that exists in another form than (only) the written form.|

 In addition, the course investigates the current divide in the academic world between sciences and humanities.
 The “two cultures” are approached from a historical and science-philosophical perspective, as well as through hands-on experience.
 Students with a background in the sciences can engage in a small research project using methods and materials from the humanities, and students with a background in the humanities can take up a small scientific research project.
 The course concludes with a discussion of opportunities and challenges for “consilience” through multidisciplinary and topic-oriented scholarship.

 New Media New Technologies

 |Objective||To understand new media and technoloTo understand and get practical experience with media technology concepts and technologies, and to critically reflect on them.gies, and to critically reflect upon them|

 |Number of Classes||5|

-In new media one trend, technology or fad quickly follows the next.
-For anyone with an interest in media technology it is important to be up to date with the latest and greatest, from augmented reality to social networking, and from three dimensional printing to location aware services.
-However it is equally important to be able to critically reflect on these trends, to identify what is really novel and what is merely a hype.
-This course covers a range of the latest new media technologies and concepts, organized by more timeless themes such as new media history, social relationships, space and intelligent perception and action, so that these technologies can be placed into perspective.
+In media technology one trend, technology or fad quickly follows the next.
+For anyone with an interest in media technology and creative science it is important to be up to date with the latest and greatest, from augmented reality to creative use of AI, and from fabrication to responsive environments.
+However it is equally important to be able to critically reflect on these trends, to connect these to classical discussions, and to identify what is really novel and what is merely a hype.
+Only then we will truly be able to research and imagineer for the future in non incremental ways.

 Essentials in Art & Music